 Suspected Supplies.
 Since 1998, there have been public reports about and U.S. government confirmation of PRC assistance to North Korea's missile program.
 There are questions about whether the PRC has interests in North Korea's missile advances.
-The PRC's Lieutenant General Xiong Guangkai, a Deputy Chief of General Staff, visited North Korea in early August 1998, before the surprising test-firing of a three-stage, medium-range Taepo Dong 1 missile on August 31, 1998.
+The PRC's Lieutenant General Xiong Guangkai, a Deputy Chief of General Staff of the People's Liberation Army (PLA), visited North Korea in early August 1998, just before the surprising launch of a three-stage, medium-range Taepo Dong-1 missile on August 31, 1998.
 However, increased worries about North Korea's missile program spurred U.S. and Japanese support for missile defenses opposed by China.
 Some say PRC entities acted on their own.